3 Year Old Beginner Method to Solve the Rubik’s Cube 3×3 Tutorial.

 This is our version that combines standard Beginner and Intermediate Layer by Layer Methods of solving the Rubik’s Cube made easier by utilizing critical thinking and intuition in place of following long chains of sequences, very little memorization is necessary.

-In this video we will learn an easy method to solve the Rubik’s Cube.
+In this video tutorial we will learn an easy beginner method to solve the Rubik’s Cube in 7 easy steps.

 This is the same method that Emily used to solve the Rubik’s Cube when she was 3 years old (video).